 - Professional clearance letter – your new accountant will also need to write to your previous accountant.
 In this letter they will ask for professional clearance and request any relevant paperwork.
 They will also ask whether there is any reason they cannot take you on as a client – this is a formality and usually causes no problems.
 Your previous accountant may charge you a small fee for this service.

 - Assigning authority – finally, you’ll need to assign authority to your new accountants for tax affairs, which means they can file returns on your behalf.

 Keep the process simple

-At Approved Accounting we ensure the process of changing accountants is kept as simple as possible.
+At Approved Accounting in Havant we ensure the process of changing accountants is kept as simple as possible.
 Our aim throughout the process is to cause minimal disruption to your business – so don’t be put-off by the thought of the hassle changing could cause.